lswank/incremental-reading/README.md

+Luoliyan is back. https://github.com/luoliyan/incremental-reading Let's all go there instead!

+--

 I forked this because luoliyan removed it from the add-on page months ago.
 The people want it back.
 Here, it's back.
 Since luoliyan seems to have disappeared, I'll gladly accept pull requests and maintain it.
 Make Incremental Reading Great Again.

 **Note: The version of the add-on in this branch has been modified to work with Anki 2.1.
 It is not backwards-compatible with previous versions of Anki.
 If you are using an older version of Anki 2, please download the legacy branch [here](https://github.com/luoliyan/incremental-reading-for-anki/archive/legacy.zip).**